A story of friendship and faith.

 Bernadette discusses how her story, once thought to be based on a Russian legend, actually came to publication originally in 1971:

-“Varenka written shortly after Hans Millerman.
+“Varenka was written shortly after Hans Millerman.
 It was a long time ago, but I recall it was a time in my life I loved to write, lots of stories, notebooks, diaries, accounts of journeys and holidays.
 I also loved reading, especially travel books, and I read a lot about Russia and Siberia.
 I think Varenka came from my reading about the 1917 Russian Revolution, and also my idea how Russian landscape might look.
 Varenka and Hans Millerman are the two books which people still write to me about.”